 Turned 24 today.
 Happy birthday to me!

 This is my first week interning at Microsoft, and it’s been fantastic so far.
-I’ve attended so many events, met so many people, almost overwhelmed by social events and really had to fight for some “me” time, but everyone here has been so kind and welcoming, I truly appreciate it!
+I’ve attended so many events, met so many people, almost overwhelmed by social events and really had to make time for myself, but everyone here has been so kind and welcoming, I truly appreciate it!

 By reflecting on what I’ve done this week, I realized there’s been a dramatic change – I’ve become more willing to ask questions.

-In a course I took last semester, there’s someone who asked questions on almost every slide, and most of them were really basic.
+In a course I took last semester, there was someone who asked questions on almost every slide, and most of them were really basic.
 I remember the professor said a few times, “The answer is on the next page, please don’t rush”.

 Honestly, I was annoyed during the class.
-I felt like he’s just wasting our time by asking questions could have been easily answered by searching the internet or asking ChatGPT.
+I felt like he was just wasting our time by asking questions could have been easily answered by searching the internet or asking ChatGPT.

 However, I’ve changed my mind this week.

-I entered a new environment, met new people, and realized there’s a lot of stuff I don’t know.
-I talked with a lot of people, and sometimes I just couldn’t understand what they were saying.
+I entered a new environment, met and talked with a lot of people, and found out sometimes I just didn’t understand some of the words they said.

 If it had been the old me, I would have just pretended that I understood and let the conversation move on.
-But this time I thought of the “always-asking-questions” guy.
+But this time I thought of the guy who was always asking questions.

 “Things I took for granted might not be the same for others, and vice versa.
 If he had the courage to ask questions, why didn’t I?”

 So I asked about almost everything I didn’t understand during conversations.
 I think I’ve asked “What do you mean by XYZ?” more than 30 times this week.
 I mean, I wasn’t trying to annoy anyone.
-I just wanted to understand.
+I just wanted to understand what they were saying.

 And by doing so, I understood what people were trying to say much better, and I grew more confident in admitting when I don’t know something.